iiasa/Condor_run_R/README.md

 The submit scripts contain default functionality that has Condor transfer job output back to the submit machine as each job completes.
 The relevant configuration settings are [`GET_OUTPUT`](configuring.md#get_output), [`OUTPUT_DIR`](configuring.md#output_dir), and [`OUTPUT_FILE`](configuring.md#output_file) for `Condor_run_basic.R`.
 For GAMS runs using `Condor_run.R`, the [`G00_OUTPUT_DIR`](configuring.md#g00_output_dir), [`G00_OUTPUT_FILE`](configuring.md#g00_output_file), [`GET_G00_OUTPUT`](configuring.md#get_g00_output), [`GDX_OUTPUT_DIR`](configuring.md#gdx_output_dir), [`GDX_OUTPUT_FILE`](configuring.md#gdx_output_file) and [`GET_GDX_OUTPUT`](configuring.md#get_gdx_output) configs can be used.
 Note that the files are renamed on receipt with unique numbers for the run and job so that the output files from different runs and jobs are kept separate.

-When you do not need to automatically process the output, you can configure [`WAIT_FOR_RUN_COMPLETION`](configuring.md#wait_for_run_completion)` = FALSE` and disconnect or shut down the machine you submit from (which might be a laptop you want to take home) for the duration of the run.
-Without a connected submit machine, idle (queued) jobs will still be scheduled because the cached bundle suffices and no further transfer of input data from the submit machine is needed.
-A disconnected submit machine will receive the output data after it reconnects to the cluster, but you will need to manually trigger the processing of the output.
+When you do not need to automatically process the output, you can configure [`WAIT_FOR_RUN_COMPLETION`](configuring.md#wait_for_run_completion)` = FALSE`.
+Condor background processes on the submit machine will track job progress and receive job output.
+This tacking can survive a suspend or reboot of the submit machine, but not without causing a delay in job completion: it is better to keep the submit machine connected and running.

 To automatically process job output, configure [`WAIT_FOR_RUN_COMPLETION`](configuring.md#wait_for_run_completion)` = TRUE`and write a batch file or shell script that includes the [submit invocation](#use) followed by output processing steps.
 For GAMS jobs, retrieved GDX files can be automatically merged first as configured by the [`MERGE_GDX_OUPTUT`](configuring.md#merge_gdx_ouptut), [`MERGE_BIG`](configuring.md#merge_big), [`MERGE_EXCLUDE`](configuring.md#merge_exclude) and [`REMOVE_MERGED_GDX_FILES`](configuring.md#remove_merged_gdx_files) options (`Condor_run.R`).